How many friends is too many? Can a person even have too many friends?

-Can a person have too many friends?
-After all, showing the world that you have lots of friends seems like a winning strategy.
+And showing the world that you have lots of friends — for example on social media — seems like a winning strategy.
 If, that is, your goal is to expand your social network.
-After all, once people see how popular you are, they’ll inevitably want to join that club, perhaps in hopes that some of that popularity will rub off on them.
+Once people see how popular you are (or so the thinking goes), they’ll inevitably want to join that popular club, perhaps in hopes that some of your popularity will rub off on them.

 But in fact, a new study published in the Journal of Personality and Social Psychology shows that having too many friends works against you.

-Why having too many friends is a social obstacle
+Why having lots (and lots!) of friends is a social obstacle

 But the problem is that these social ties are only valuable if there’s reciprocity involved.
 Friendship goes hand in hand with certain implied obligations and expectations.
-And people with lots of friends may not be able to fulfill those.
+And people with lots of friends may not be able to fulfill those obligations — especially people with too many friends.

 In other words, “relationship quality” matters as much, if not more, than merely the number of friends you have.
 Having lots of friends means your precious social resources become diluted, making you less able to be a good friend.
 And other people take that into account, consciously or unconsciously, when deciding whether to befriend you.
 They don’t want to spend their valuable social capital on someone who’s unlikely to pay it back.